robot297/JAG_5_2019/grades/Lab 4 Questions.md

 You should also be able to calculate the average time for each lake.
-So, for the same data as above, your program will calculate something like this (you may truncate, or round numbers to 2 decimal places)
+So, for the same data as above, your program will calculate something like this (you may truncate, or round numbers to 2 decimal places) Again, we'll assume that these are decimal values of minutes, so you can figure out the regular average of the numbers.

 ```
 Cedar, 44.23